home-assistant/home-assistant.io/source/_docs/installation/synology.markdown

 There are 3 alternatives, when using Home Assistant on Synology NAS:
 1. Using Home Assistant Core on Docker
 2. Directly running Home Assistant Core on DSM
-3. Using the Home Assistant Operating System in a VM (if you have an Intel based Synology)
+3. Using the Home Assistant a VM (if you have an Intel based Synology)

 Option 1 is described on the [Docker installation page](/docs/installation/docker/).